-When it comes to the attractions of the Myrtle Beach, South Carolina area, I’d have to list my favorite as Brookgreen Gardens Sculpture Garden in nearby Murrells Inlet, SC, situated between the Waccamaw River and the Atlantic Ocean.
+When it comes to the attractions of the Myrtle Beach, South Carolina area, I’d have to list my favorite as Brookgreen Gardens Sculpture Garden, a National Historic Landmark in nearby Murrells Inlet, SC, situated between the Waccamaw River and the Atlantic Ocean.

 Now I like pancake houses and miniature golf as much as the next guy–and Myrtle Beach and the South Carolina Grand Strand area seems to have more than its share of those sorts of amusements–but you all know that Kris and I are real suckers for art.
 Especially when the display of that art is so unexpected, refreshing, and new to us.
 Because, honestly, we’d never heard of all the American sculptors whose work is displayed at Brookgreen Gardens, and we were so glad to make the introductions.

 Brookgreen Gardens was founded by railroad heir Archer Milton Huntington and his wife Anna Hyatt Huntington to feature sculptures by Anna and her sister, Harriet Randolph Hyatt Mayor.
 The sisters made sure the works of other significant American sculptors were also included in the collection.
 (You can see photos of many of the works, and learn at least the names of some of the sculptors from the photos below.)

 Brookgreen Gardens was opened in 1932, and is built on four former rice plantations.
 It takes its name from one of the original four, the Brookgreen Plantation.
 It is the first public sculpture garden in the United States and has the largest collection of figurative sculpture by American artists in an outdoor setting in the world.
 It is also a nature and historical preserve with a small zoo and a nature exhibition center.